top of page

 About Cecile Sarruf

-Cecile Sarruf is an Arab-American author originally from Southern California.
-Born to a mother of Syro-Lebanese ancestry from Cairo and a Midwestern father, Cecile is the eldest of five.
+Cecile Sarruf is a second generation Arab-American author from Southern California.
+Born to a mother of Syro-Lebanese ancestry from Cairo, Egypt and a Midwestern father, Cecile is the eldest of five.
 She holds a BA in Creative Writing from CSULB and an MFA in Creative Writing from Antioch University, Los Angeles.
-Her work can be found online in literary journals, as well as in print within anthologies.
-She is fluid in walking between East and West as a feminist, and is keen on the socio-political when standing at the edge of cultural crossroads.
-She also enjoys writing the occasional anecdotal essay from her personal life.
+Her work can be found online in several literary journals, as well as in print within anthologies.
+She is fluid in walking between East and West as a feminist, and is keen on the socio-political when standing at the edge of cultural crossroads within her work.
+She also enjoys writing the occasional anecdotal short essay from her personal life.
 Educated in the high arts: opera, piano, painting and literature, Cecile explores all means of self-expression in order to make her voice heard.

 My Journey